Managing Medicines for a Person With Alzheimer's

-- Use the lowest dose possible
+- Use the lowest dose possible.

-- Watch for side effects such as confusion and falls
+- Watch for side effects such as confusion and falls.

-- Allow the medicine a few weeks to take effect
+- Allow the medicine a few weeks to take effect.

-People with Alzheimer’s should NOT take anticholinergic drugs.
+It is recommended that people with Alzheimer's should NOT take anticholinergic drugs.
 These drugs are used to treat many medical problems such as sleeping problems, stomach cramps, incontinence, asthma, motion sickness, and muscle spasms.
-Side effects, such as confusion, can be serious for a person with Alzheimer’s.
-These drugs should NOT be given to a person with Alzheimer’s disease.
-You might talk with the person’s doctor about other options.
+Side effects, such as confusion, can be serious for a person with Alzheimer's.
+These drugs should NOT be given to a person with Alzheimer's disease.
+You might talk with the person's doctor about other options.
 Examples of these drugs include:

-- Diphenhydramine—includes brand names such as Benadryl® and Nytol®
+- Diphenhydramine — includes brand names such as Benadryl and Nytol

 - Keep all medications locked up.

 - Check that the label on each prescription bottle has the drug name and dose, patient's name, dosage frequency, and expiration date.